mas2g2/RJI-CS4320-Project/README.md

 - Login
 - Submit folder of images to system
 - User is displayed a wall of the images that each show a rating
-  - Can filter and sort based on given ratings
+  - Can filter and sort based on given ratings and category
   - Can download images based on rating
 - Logout